Being an engineering manager wasn’t for me

 And I always got.
 I always got sick, really, really sick, like high fever.
 So like the bunny telling me, you know, you can't go in there anymore.
 It's like, it's too depressing.
 And too.
 Yeah.
 And so, yeah, as you're saying, it doesn't mean that if you're not doing your manager job, that you are not good at it, it just means that it wasn't the right thing for you.

 Yeah.
 In, in that time.
 And I think that it can maybe change also over time.
 If it's due to external factors, maybe, right.
 Maybe you're not right now, not in the right place to do something.
 Right.
 And it absolutely could be not only a manager or individual contributor role, but something else maybe.
 Right.

 But you have to travel, right.
-Let’s say traveling is part of your job then sometimes it could be that this is.
+Let's say traveling is part of your job then sometimes it could be that this is.
 The right thing for you to do.
 I enjoy traveling a lot.
-Mm-hmm , you know, couple of years back and right now, you know, I, at one point I was also sick, a little bit of traveling, like being in these photo rooms alone and then there comes a new time and you think like now traveling could be, you know, something that I enjoy again.
+Mm-hmm , you know, couple of years back and right now, you know, I, at one point I was also sick of little bit of traveling, like being in these photo rooms alone and then there comes a new time and you think like now traveling could be, you know, something that I enjoy again.

 [00:14:20] Nicolas: Absolutely.
 Yeah.

 [00:14:21] Michaela: I also want to come back to something that you were talking about, and this is first, I was so occupied with learning, you know, this new skills and what I have to do.
 And so on.
 I think this is also extremely valuable that it's not from day one, that you know something, but you have to grow into that role.